 Rubella in pregnant women may cause serious complications in the fetus.
 This includes a range of severe birth defects.

-The symptoms of rubella may look like other medical conditions.
-Always consult your doctor for a diagnosis.
+The symptoms of rubella may look like other health problems.
+Always talk with your healthcare provider for a diagnosis.

 How is rubella diagnosed?

-Along with a complete medical history and medical exam, diagnosis is often confirmed with a throat culture and blood testing.
+Along with a complete health history and medical exam, diagnosis is often confirmed with blood tests.

 How is rubella treated?

 Treatment for rubella is usually limited to acetaminophen for fever.
 There are no medicines to treat the virus infection itself.